Deaths Climb and State of Emergency Issued in New South Wales

 According to local media, the chaos from the traffic due to the evacuations has made it difficult to decide if it’s safe traveling with everything going on.

-Alerts were also issued for the tourist leave zone between Wonboyn and Bateman’s Bay.
+Alerts were also issued for the tourist in Australia to leave zone between Wonboyn and Bateman’s Bay.
 According to the NSW Rural Fire Service, vacationers would face possible dangerous conditions with the potential for widespread communications and power outages.

 Andrew Crisp, Emergency Management Commissioner of Victoria, urged tourists to leave this part of the state now.
 He said people need to listen and take action to get out now.